ItzBlinkzy/roblox-rpc/README.md

 <img src="https://user-images.githubusercontent.com/68260779/208254746-0055f6a3-2510-426c-b5c2-b3b6ad85715e.png" alt="logo" width="125"/>

 # ROBLOX RPC

+> **⚠️ PROJECT STATUS: NO LONGER MAINTAINED**
+>
+> Discord has officially added native Roblox Rich Presence integration, making this application redundant.
+While ROBLOX RPC will continue to function for now, there's no longer a need to use it once Discord's native feature becomes available to all users.
+>
+> **This project is now considered complete and will no longer receive updates or maintenance.**

 <a href="https://discord.com/invite/aq9rwUCQrK"><img src="https://discordapp.com/api/guilds/1149469425968361523/widget.png?style=banner3" alt="Discord Banner"/></a>

 ### Download the latest [release](https://github.com/ItzBlinkzy/roblox-rpc/releases) of ROBLOX RPC.

 **ROBLOX RPC** integrates Discord Rich Presence with the ROBLOX API to find the current game on ROBLOX you're playing.